snippets > read-kubernetes-api-data-using-golang

 }

-Field selectors and label selectors on this case operate in the same way that the CLI options for kubectl do.
-So, the same rules apply here.
+Field selectors and label selectors work the same way as the CLI options for kubectl.
+The same rules apply here.

 Further reading